sure-trust/G16_VLSI/Mini Projects/GAYAZ/minor_2/README.md

 <i>

-  # Asynchronous FIFO
+  # ASYNCHRONOUS FIFO
 </i>

 In this design all parts are desgin in different module.
-Here have two sunchronizer module for wrt synchronizer and read synchroniser. one fifo module one top module one module for full condition and one empty condition.
+Here have two synchronizer module for wrt synchronizer and read synchroniser. one fifo module one top module one module for full condition and one empty condition.
 And the testbench is written in system verilog. and also in verilog
 <b>
 <i>

 # Contents
- * Introduction
+ * INTRODUCTION

- * FIFO structure
+ * FIFO STRUCTURE

- * Architecture
+ * ARCHITECTURE

- * Operation
+ * OPERATION

- * Output
+ * OUTPUT

- * Simulation
+ * SIMULATION WAVEFORM
 </i>
 </b>

 <i>

-  # Introduction
+  # INTRODUCTION
 </i>

 An asynchronous FIFO, short for First-In-First-Out, is a type of data buffer that allows data to be written into it at one rate and read from it at another rate.
 Unlike synchronous FIFOs, which rely on a common clock signal to synchronize data transfer between the read and write operations, asynchronous FIFOs operate without a common clock signal.
 Instead, they use handshaking signals, typically called "empty" and "full" to control data flow.